DataBiosphere/data-portal/content/releases/2020-mar/working-with-release-files.md

 de <- lapply(files_to_load, read.csv)
 ```
 ### Instructions for Python
 These instructions use [pandas software](https://pandas.pydata.org/) to read the CSV files.
 You will need to have pandas installed.
 To begin these steps, use Terminal to navigate to the directory containing your output folder (DIRECTORY_NAME).
-The output folder should have all the CSV files in it.
+The output folder should contain all CSV files.

 ```Python
 import os